MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-calibration.md

 ms.reviewer:
 manager: jarrettr
 appliesto:
-- HoloLens (1st Gen)
+- HoloLens (1st gen)
 - HoloLens 2
 ---

 # Improve visual quality and comfort

-HoloLens (1st Gen), HoloLens 2 and Windows Mixed Reality immersive headsets offer different ways to improve quality of your visual experience.
-During the setup process, both [HoloLens 2](#calibrating-your-hololens-2) and [HoloLens (1st Gen)](#calibrating-your-hololens-1st-gen) offer a calibration process that adapts the visuals to your eyes.
+HoloLens (1st gen), HoloLens 2 and Windows Mixed Reality immersive headsets offer different ways to improve quality of your visual experience.
+During the setup process, both [HoloLens 2](#calibrating-your-hololens-2) and [HoloLens (1st gen)](#calibrating-your-hololens-1st-gen) offer a calibration process that adapts the visuals to your eyes.
 Similarly, Windows Mixed Reality immersive headsets offer an [app]() that you can use to adapt the visuals to your eyes.

 ## Calibrating your HoloLens 2